yarhm0962/dump-bot/README.md

 - Python 3.9 or higher
 - A MongoDB database (Atlas or self‑hosted)
 - A Discord Bot Token
-- Cloudflare Turnstile site key and secret key (for the web verification)
+- Cloudflare Turnstile site key and secret key (for web verification – optional, only if using the web verification page)
-- Node.js (optional, for the bypass script)

 ### 2. Environment Variables